Director of Choral Studies Program:

 Collegiate Chorale (Paul Thompson, conductor): This mixed voice choir consists of 50-75 men and women and is comprised primarily of undergraduate non-music majors, freshman through senior.
 While music for this ensemble is selected from all historical style periods, the focus is more on contemporary choral literature.

 The University Men’s and Women’s Choruses: These ensembles are devoted to the study and performance of voice specific literature.
 Members from these choirs frequently make on-campus appearances including singing for athletic and fund-raising events.
-The conductor of the Men’s Chorus will be Dr. Andrea Ramsey and the Women’s Chorus conductor will be Hannah Wunsch.
+The conductor of the Men's Chorus for 2015-16 will be Jason St. Claire and the Women's Chorus will be conducted by Dr. Andrea Ramsey.

 Women’s Chorus Rehearsals: Tuesday, Thursday, 2:00-3:15 pm, EMUS 1237/3237

-The CU Chamber Choirs (2014-2015 directors: Paul Thompson, Hannah Wunsch, Jimmy Howe, and Jay Dougherty) Led by choral graduate teaching assistants, we are pleased to offer three newly formed ensembles - vocal jazz (one mixed and one treble), Madrigal Singers, and the barbershop quartet.
+The CU Chamber Choirs (2015-16 directors: Paul Thompson and Jay Dougherty): Led by choral graduate teaching assistants, we are pleased to offer three newly formed ensembles - vocal jazz (one mixed and one treble), Madrigal Singers, and the barbershop quartet.
 Eligibility for participation is by separate audition.
 For membership in any one of these chamber ensembles, it is required that a singer also be active in one of the above-listed major conducted ensembles.